thearusable/Algorithms/README.md

 # Algorithms
-Study repo for exercises on algorithms
+Study repo for exercises on: algorithms, Data Structures and Machine Learning